xesco/castools/docs/CASFILE.md

 ## 4. MSX Tape Encoding

-Official MSX standard for physical audio storage.
+This section describes how MSX computers actually read and write cassette tapes.
+While CAS files store the logical structure, real MSX hardware converts data into audio signals that can be recorded on magnetic tape.
+This is the official MSX standard, independent of the CAS preservation format.

 ### 4.1 FSK Modulation

+MSX uses Frequency Shift Keying (FSK) to convert digital bits into audio tones.
+Each bit value is represented by a specific frequency, allowing ordinary cassette recorders to store computer data.

-Uses Frequency Shift Keying at 1200 baud (default) or 2400 baud.
+Supported baud rates: 1200 baud (default) or 2400 baud.

 **Common WAV conversion settings** (not part of MSX standard, but work well):
 - Sample rate: 43200 Hz